simon04/gnome-shell-extension-weather/README.md

 Use the `Weather Settings` button to edit the configuration.

+**Always use this format when you add a city : "My City, My Country".**

+Example : "New york, USA", "Paris, France", "Tokyo, Japan" ...

 ![Screenshot](https://github.com/neroth/gnome-shell-extension-weather/raw/master/data/weather-settings.gif)

 You can also use `dconf-editor` or `gsettings` to modify some parameters from the command line :